Generating SSH Keys

 SSH Key Basics

 An SSH key has two parts: the public key that you can share, and the private key which you must protect and never share.
-In all clients other than PuTTY (and those that use it), the two parts have the same filename except that the public key file has the added extention .pub for public.
-In PuTTY, the private key has the extention .ppk and the public key can be saved with an arbitrary extension.
-The best ways to protect the private key is to either encrypt it or to store it on a security key/card with a PIN.
+The two parts have the same filename except that the public key file has the added extention .pub for public.
+It is highly recommended to encrypt the private key by specifying a passphrase when creating it.
+You can also create and store it on a hardware security key/card and secure it with a PIN.

 Warning